-If you are hoping to get your own seeds sown this year, and start your garden truly from scratch, then you’re in the right place!
+If you are hoping to sow seeds early in the season and start your garden truly from scratch, then you’re in the right place!
 I have put together a guide covering the many essential posts from the Garden Therapy Seed Starting Series.

 Seed Starting 101

 Of course, the best place to start is at the beginning with Seed Starting 101.
-This covers how to choose and plant your seeds, as well as information on containers, soil, light, water, and more.
+This basic seed starting guide covers how to choose and plant your seeds, as well as information on containers, soil, light, water, and more.
 Read the entire starting guide here.

 Seed Starting Containers for the Crafty Gardener

-Then the crafter has a chance to join the party when the truth about all those cutsie Pinterest seed starting container are put to the test in Seed Starting Containers: The Real Dirt – Part 1.
+Do cute Pinterest seed-starting containers really work?
+Honestly, some work better than others, and some don’t work very well at all.
+I put them all to the test in Seed Starting Containers: The Real Dirt – Part 1.
 Do toilet paper rolls and egg cartons really make good seed starting containers?
-All be revealed in this post.
+All will be revealed in this post.

 Seed Starting Containers You Can Buy

-If you aren’t feeling all that crafty, then how about the store bought containers?
-The expose continues with Seed Starting Containers: The Real Dirt – Part 2 where you’ll find out if those eco-pots are really worth the high prices and if the peat pellets grow good tomato seedlings.
+If you aren’t feeling all that crafty, then how about the store-bought containers?
+The exposé continues with Seed Starting Containers: The Real Dirt – Part 2 where you’ll find out if those eco-pots are really worth the high prices and whether peat pellets grow good tomato seedlings.

 Outdoor Seed Starting in Mini Greenhouses